Richard Celis

-Richard Enrique Celis Sánchez (born 23 April 1996) is a Venezuelan professional footballer as a forward for Tecnico Universitario.
+Richard Enrique Celis Sánchez (born 23 April 1996) is a Venezuelan professional footballer as a forward for Zamora.

 International career

 He made his debut for Venezuela national football team on 8 June 2021 in a World Cup qualifier against Uruguay.
 He substituted Jefferson Savarino in the 83rd minute.

 He was also selected for Venezuela's 2021 Copa América squad and appeared in their opening 0–3 loss to Brazil.